SaneBow/LazyCUHK/README.markdown

 #LazyCUHK
 Automatic login to CUHK services including ResNet, WiFi, library, MyCUHK, ERGWAVE, Blackboard, etc. (unofficial)

+###Notice:
+**This is a modified and updated fork of https://github.com/TangRufus/LazyCUHK**
+The original author of LazyCUHK has graduated and seemed stop updating it.
+I will keep it updated for now.
+All donation links are remained and linked to previous author's account.

+If you want to contribute to this repo, please send your pull request to this fork.

 ##Anouncement
 You can get the source code of LazyCUHK via its [GitHub Repo](https://github.com/TangRufus/LazyCUHK) page or [Chrome Web App Store](https://chrome.google.com/webstore/detail/lazy-cuhk/hhholmpehbnebpfklecipmcpkelnnabe).